SkQ

 particular to manufacturing and use of pharmaceutical

-compositions of medicines (ophthalmic preparations) comprising
+compositions of medicines (ophthalmic preparations)

-mitochondria-addressed antioxidant and a set of auxiliary
+comprising mitochondria-addressed antioxidant and a set of

-substances providing effective treatment for ophtalmological
+auxiliary substances providing effective treatment for

-diseases in humans and animals.
+ophtalmological diseases in humans and animals.

-MILD CATIONIC MITOCHONDRIAL UNCOUPLERS
+CATIONIC MITOCHONDRIAL UNCOUPLERS

 US2013203843